Hanuman: Ramayana

-Upon returning, he tells his scouting party what had occurred, and they rush back to Kishkindha, where Rama had been waiting all along for news.
-Upon hearing that Sita was safe and was awaiting him, Rama gathered the support of Sugriva's army and marched for Lanka.
+When he returns, he tells his scouting party what had occurred, and they rush back to Kishkindha, where Rama had been waiting all along for news.
+Hearing that Sita was safe and was awaiting him, Rama gathered the support of Sugriva's army and marched for Lanka.
 Thus begins the legendary Battle of Lanka.

 Throughout the long battle, Hanuman played a role as a general in the army.
-During one intense fight, Lakshmana, Rama's brother, was fatally wounded; it was thought that he would die without the aid of an herb from a Himalayan mountain.
+During one intense fight, Lakshmana, Rama's brother, was fatally wounded; it was thought that he would die without the aid of a herb from a Himalayan mountain.
 Hanuman was the only one who could make the journey so quickly, and was thus sent to the mountain.

 Upon arriving, he discovered that there were many herbs along the mountainside, and did not want to take the wrong herb back.
 So instead, he grew to the size of a mountain, ripped the mountain from the Earth, and flew it back to the battle.
-This act is perhaps his most legendary among Hindus.
-A chunk of this mountain was said to be fallen down while carrying and the present day “Mount Roomassala” is believed to be the fallen piece.
+A chunk of this mountain was said to have fallen down and the present day "Forts Purandar and Vajragad" are believed to be the fallen pieces.

 In the end, Rama revealed his divine powers as the incarnation of the God Vishnu, and slew Ravana and the rest of the demon army.
-Finally finished, Rama returned to his home of Ayodhya to return to his place as king.
-After blessing all those who aided him in the battle with gifts, Rama gave Hanuman his gift, who threw it away.
+Finally, Rama returned to his home of Ayodhya to return to his place as king.
+After blessing all those who aided him in the battle with gifts, Rama gave Hanuman his gift, which Hanuman threw away.
 Many court officials, perplexed, were angered by this act.
 Hanuman replied that rather than needing a gift to remember Rama, he would always be in his heart.
 Some court officials, still upset, asked him for proof, and Hanuman tore open his chest, which had an image of Rama and Sita on his heart.

 Now proven as a true devotee, Rama cured him and blessed him with immortality, but Hanuman refused this and asked only for a place at Rama's feet to worship him.
 Touched, Rama blessed him with immortality anyway.
-Like Shesha Nag, Hanuman would live on after the Kalpa (destruction of the universe).
+Like Shesha Nag, Hanuman would live on after the kalpa (destruction of the universe).